bxparks/AceTime/USER_GUIDE.md

     * The TZ database files `backzone`, `systemv` and `factory` are not processed by the `tzcompiler.py` tool.
 They don't seem to contain anything worthwhile.
-    * The datasets, `BasicZoneProcessor` and `ExtendedZoneProcessor` classes have been *not* been tested or validated for years prior to 2000.
     * TZ Database version 2019b contains the first use of the `{onDayOfWeek<=onDayOfMonth}` syntax that I have seen (specifically `Rule Zion, FROM 2005, TO 2012, IN Apr, ON Fri<=1`).
 The actual transition date